What Is a Gantt chart?

-On the left of a Gantt chart is a list of the tasks, and to the right is a timeline in which those tasks are placed according to when they occur in the project.
+On the left of a Gantt diagram is a list of the tasks, and to the right is the bar chart timeline in which those tasks are placed according to when they occur in the project.
 Each task is laid out with a start date and an end date.
 That’s the duration of the task.
 It is graphically a line between two points.

+Then, once all the project activities are included in the Gantt chart, it’s easier to create an accurate project schedule to execute the project plan on time.
 So, a Gantt chart shows you what tasks are needed to complete the project, and how long they are going to take.
 But how do you make one to plan and schedule a successful project?
-The following are the five steps will show you how to make a Gantt chart.
+The following are the five steps to make a Gantt chart.

 There are a few ways to make a Gantt chart.
-If you want to be traditional, you can get out a paper and pencil.
-That might be a good way to start putting you pieces together, but it’s not feasible for managing a project, with all its issues and changes.
+If you want to be a traditional project manager, you can get out a paper and pencil.
+That might be a good way to start putting your plan together, but it’s not feasible for managing a project, with all its issues and changes.

 To make things easier, we offer a free Gantt chart template, which gives you an Excel spreadsheet to fill in the fields.
 But if you keep your schedule on a spreadsheet, it’s going to be a problem.
-Excel was created to make easy and visual timelines.
-To take it further, we recommend uploading the spreadsheet to our online Gantt chart software.
+Excel was created to make easy and visual timelines, but it’s not a project management tool.
+What you really need is a project management software with a Gantt chart maker feature.
+We recommend uploading the spreadsheet to our online Gantt chart software.
 The benefits of that are detailed below.

-That said, you still have to go through the steps of collecting all the data you’ll need to make a Gantt chart.
+That said, you still have to go through the steps of collecting all the planning data you’ll need to make a Gantt chart whether you choose an Excel Gantt chart template or a Gantt chart software.
 Once you go through the following five steps, take a moment to read on.
 We’ll explain how putting your Gantt chart online into our software makes it a living document that can not only plan your schedule, but help you execute it.

 1. Make a Task List

 Before you can map out the work you have to have a list of it.
 This list of tasks must be thorough and complete to be effective.
-Therefore, it’s advised that you use a work breakdown structure.
+Therefore, it’s advised that you use a work breakdown structure (WBS).

-This tool, like it’s name, breaks down larger, complex (or small, simpler) projects down.
+This tool, like it’s name, breaks down larger, complex (or small, simpler) projects down to divide the work into individual activities.
 It starts with the final deliverable and goes step by step backwards to get the essential steps necessary to get to the project’s end.

-As you’re gathering up tasks it doesn’t hurt to look back at historical data of related projects to get an idea of how long they have taken.
+As you’re gathering up tasks it doesn’t hurt to look back at historical data of related projects to get an idea of their duration.
 Also, talking to people who have gone through similar projects, be they inside or outside your team, can help as you move to the next step.

 2. What Are the Tasks’ Start and End Dates?

-This is when you take the tasks and sequence them over the course of your project.
-Tasks are not islands that stand alone in the ocean of your project.
+This is when you take the tasks and sequence them over your project timeline.
 It is possible and even likely that some tasks will be performed at the same time but by different team members.

 This is the first step towards creating a schedule for the project.
 The duration of your tasks is the time between the start date and the end date.
 Now you’re cooking with gas.
 You no longer have merely a task list, but a visual representation of your project laid out over a timeline.
 This provides an at-a-glance aid to your progress once you execute the project.